 Love Bubbles: Spoofed with the "break-up" between Soul and Black☆Star.

-Lovecraftian Superpower: A few examples, the series being what it is, but the most obvious is Crona who can use his/her blood as a weapon.
-Not only does it become a sword, but if it is cut out of his/her body, it can be controlled to make blades and needles out of the spilled drops and it makes his/her body very durable against cutting attacks.
+Lovecraftian Superpower: A few examples, the series being what it is, but the most obvious is Crona who can use their blood as a weapon.
+Not only does it become a sword, but if it is cut out of their body, it can be controlled to make blades and needles out of the spilled drops and it makes their body very durable against cutting attacks.

 Lucky Charms Title: An odd example.
 Rather than the title of the show, Black☆Star's name is always spelled with a ☆.